avolkov/pyladies-cmd-pyintro/shell_tutorial/0003_directories.md

 ![mkdir for windows explorer](screenshots/0004_windows_explorer_mkdir.png)

-Creating directories in command line is just as easy with `mkdir`.
-There is one caveat though, Power Shell or any shell for that matter use space to separate different command line parameters, so if you want to have a directory name with spaces in it, you need to either quote the whole statement, or add an escape tick in power shell or backslash in Unix before using space symbol.
+Creating directories in command line is just as easy with `mkdir` except for one caveat -- Power Shell or any shell uses space to separate different command line parameters, so if you want to have a directory name with spaces in it, you need to either quote the whole statement, or add an escape tick in power shell or backslash in Unix before using space symbol.

 For example the following commands work